MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

 ---

 # Governing discovered apps
-Governance enables you to control what your users do, in real time, across apps.
-For discovered apps, you can govern users by exporting a block script to your firewall or third-party DLP solution.
-For connected apps, you can apply governance actions to files or activities.
+Cloud App Security enables you to block access to unsanctioned apps by leveraging your existing on-prem security appliances.
+Generate a dedicated block script and import it to your appliance.
+This solution does not require redirection of all of the organization's web traffic to a proxy.

 ## Export a block script to govern discovered apps

-Use the following procedure to export a block script from Cloud App Security to you to block use of discovered apps from your firewall or third-party DLP solution:

 1. In the Cloud Discovery dashboard, tag any apps you want to block as **Unsanctioned**.